 2. You Want to Prevent Certain Diseases

-3. You Want to Improve Their Behavior
+3. You Want to Improve His Behavior

 4. You Want Them to Stop Marking Their Territory